siplab-gt/cleo/docs/overview.rst

     In short, determining the inputs to deliver to a system from its outputs.
 In neuroscience terms, making the stimulation parameters a function of the data recorded in real time.

-cleosim (Closed Loop, Electrophysiology, and Optogenetics Simulator) is developed primarily for those who want to prototype closed-loop control of neural activity *in silico*.
+cleosim (Closed Loop, Electrophysiology, and Optogenetics Simulator) is a Python package developed primarily for those who want to prototype closed-loop control of neural activity *in silico*.
 Animal experiments are costly to set up and debug, especially with the added complexity of real-time intervention---our aim is to enable researchers, given a decent spiking model of the system of interest, to assess whether the type of control they desire is feasible and/or what configuration(s) would be most conducive to their goals.

 Because cleosim is built around the `Brian simulator <https://brian2.rtfd.io>`_, another potential user base for the package would be Brian users who for whatever reason would like a convenient way to inject recorders (e.g., electrodes) or stimulators (e.g., optogenetics) into the core network simulation.